Executive Decision: Plot

-The Pentagon dispatches U.S. Navy F-14 Tomcats to shoot down the 747, prompting Hassan to execute U.S. Senator Mavros (a passenger) as a warning.
+The Pentagon dispatches U.S. Navy F-14 Tomcats to shoot down the 747, prompting Hassan to execute passenger U.S. Senator Jason Mavros as a warning.
 Baker uses Morse code via the 747's taillights to signal the fighters that the team made it aboard, requesting an extra ten minutes to neutralize the bomb and retake the 747, despite already crossing into U.S. airspace.
 Jean spots a man with an electronic device and informs Grant, who enters the passenger cabin to take the suspected individual by surprise, only to find he is merely a diamond thief.
 Grant spots the real sleeper, Demou, and fights him for the detonator.
 Hassan attempts to shoot Grant, but is himself shot by an on-board air marshal.

 The commandos storm the cabin as a firefight ensues.
-Grant struggles to wrestle the detonator from Demou's grip while Baker and Rat gun-down several terrorists.
+Grant struggles to wrestle the detonator from Demou's grip while Baker and Rat gun down several terrorists.
 Louie assists Grant by fatally shooting Demou and eliminating the remaining terrorists.
 Demou, however, manages to arm the bomb before dying, and stray bullets from a terrorist's weapon pierce a window causing explosive decompression.
 The bomb is disarmed just in time by Cappy and Cahill as the 747 stabilizes.
 Hassan kills the pilots and damages the controls, before being shot and killed by Rat.

 Despite his limited flying experience and poor flying technique, Grant takes control of the 747 and attempts a landing but misses the approach to Dulles International Airport.
-Grant recognizes the area surrounding his training airfield, Frederick Field and attempts to land the 747 there.
+Now flying north over Maryland, Grant recognizes the area surrounding his training airfield, Frederick Field, and opts to attempt to land the 747 there.
 With Jean's assistance, Grant successfully lands the airliner and the passengers are safely evacuated.
 Grant is saluted by Baker, Louie, Rat and Cappy for his leadership before being summoned to the Pentagon.